Ukrajina

 • PRAY:

-• Pray for peace in Ukraine and the ministry of OM Ukraine to those affected by war.
+• Pray for peace in Ukraine and the ministry of OM in Ukraine to those affected by war.

 • Pray for the Ukrainian church to not get discouraged with the challenges that the crisis in Ukraine presents, but to rise to the occasion so that we will see many more churches planted and souls won for the Kingdom.

-• GIVE: Give here: http://www.om.org/en/give to support the work of OM in Ukraine.
+• GIVE: Give here: http://www.om.org/give to support the work of OM in Ukraine.

-• GO: If you feel that God might be calling you to serve Him in the Ukraine, find opportunities here: http://www.om.org/en/opportunities.
+• GO: If you feel that God might be calling you to serve Him in the Ukraine, find opportunities here: http://www.om.org/opportunities.

 Follow us on Facebook: OM.Ukraine.news or write to us at info.ua@om.org